-Dismantling the oil industry: rough North Sea waters test new ideas
+Dismantling the oil industry: Rough North Sea waters test new ideas

 With so much potential, more established players are also trying different approaches to make decommissioning cheaper.

 Service vessel group Allseas is experimenting with new ideas.
-It specializes in subsea construction but is converting huge ships to lift structures as heavy as 48,000 tonnes in one haul.
+It specialises in subsea construction but is converting huge ships to lift structures as heavy as 48,000 tonnes in one haul.

 "We lift in a matter of hours and we're gone," said Allseas President Edward Heerema.

-The first job for Allseas' Pioneering Spirit, the biggest construction vessel in the world, was in the Norwegian North Searemoving Repsol's 13,500 ton Yme production unit.
+The first job for Allseas' Pioneering Spirit, the biggest construction vessel in the world, was in the Norwegian North Searemoving Repsol's 13,500 tonnes Yme production unit.

 "We have taken substantial costs out of our major decommissioning project, the Brent, and we will continue to do so," said Steve Phimister, head of Shell's North Sea upstream.